Appendix B: Configure Remote SQL

 Set up this account for the roles needed to set up the WSUS 3.0 SP2 database.
 The roles are either dbcreator plus diskadmin, or sysadmin.
 Accounts belonging to the local Administrators group have the sysadmin role by default.

 Step 3: Install WSUS on the front-end computer

 Now install WSUS on the front-end computer.
 This server will need access to the Internet or to another WSUS server to obtain updates.
 You need to prepare this computer with all the prerequisites for a normal WSUS installation, except for database software.

 Run WSUS Setup from the command line, using the **SQLINSTANCE_NAME=**servername\instancename command-line option, where servername is the name of the remote computer, and instancename is the name of the SQL Server instance that you will use for WSUS.
 This option installs WSUS as the front end of a remote SQL pair and installs the database setup portion of the WSUS setup process on the remote machine.

 At the command prompt, navigate to the folder containing the WSUS Setup program, and type:

-After you have completed the WSUS 3.0 installation, you can delete the SQL Server account set up in Step 2, if you wish to do so.
+Optionally, after you have completed the WSUS 3.0 SP2 installation, you can delete the SQL Server account set up in Step 2.